trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 This post is about being thoughtful in policy where it affects children.
-I don't set policy, but I sometimes lend my voice to the public outcry of one thing or another.
+I don't set policy, but I sometimes lend my voice to the public outcry over one thing or another.

 This post is about being consistent.
 If we claim to espouse one position in defense of children